vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 still easily accessible, so that *osctld* is not in the way while debugging issues.

-vpsAdminOS is being developed by [vpsFree.cz], where we're currently using [OpenVZ Legacy] to run virtual servers for our members. vpsAdminOS is intended to fully replace OpenVZ by solutions available in upstream and our own utilities.
+vpsAdminOS is being developed and used in production by [vpsFree.cz].

 # About the user guide
 For the purposes of this user guide, you don't need to be familiar with Nix and NixOS, but it certainly helps.
 It's also good know the basics of ZFS -- e.g. what is a zpool, dataset, or a snapshot.
-To use vpsAdminOS in production, you definitely need to know how to use [Nix] with [nixpkgs], [NixOS] and most likely [NixOps] as well.
+To use vpsAdminOS in production, you definitely need to know how to use [Nix] with [nixpkgs], [NixOS].
 The learning curve is pretty steep, but we think it is well worth it.

 [Nix]: https://nixos.org/nix/
 [NixOs]: https://nixos.org/